An extension of Steinberg's Theorem to biquotient pairs of subgroups

-The foundational result of Steinberg is the following. \begin{thm*}[Steinberg \cite{Steinberg:Pittie}] For any compact connected Lie group \(G\) with torsion-free fundamental group, and for any closed connected subgroup \(H\) of maximal rank (\ie \(\rank H = \rank G)\), the representation ring \(\Rep H\) is free as an \(\Rep G\)-module. \end{thm*} Under the stated assumptions, a finitely generated \(\Rep G\)-module is free if and only if it is flat (see \Cref{flat-is-projective-is-free-for-regular-G}), so the theorem is equivalent to the assertion that \(\Tor_i^{\Rep G}(\Rep H,-) = 0\) for connected subgroups of maximal rank.
-More generally, the theorem implies that \(\Tor^i_{\Rep G}(\Rep H, -) = 0\) for all \(i > \rank G - \rank H\) (see \Cref{cor:proj-dim}).
-It is in this sense that \Cref{thm:Tor-of-pairs-simplified} is a generalization.
+The first motivation is the following result which, following \cite{Panin:twisted} and \cite{Ananyevskiy:homogeneous}, we simply refer to as \textit{Steinberg's Theorem}.\footnote{See \Cref{historical-remark} for a historical discussion.} \begin{thm*}[Steinberg \cite{Steinberg:Pittie}] For any compact connected Lie group \(G\) with torsion-free fundamental group, and for any closed connected subgroup \(H\) of maximal rank (\ie \(\rank H = \rank G)\), the representation ring \(\Rep H\) is free as an \(\Rep G\)-module. \end{thm*} Note that under the stated assumptions, a finitely generated \(\Rep G\)-module is free if and only if it is flat (see \Cref{flat-is-projective-is-free-for-regular-G}), so Steinberg's Theorem is equivalent to the assertion that \(\Tor_i^{\Rep G}(\Rep H,-)\) vanishes in all positive degrees~\(i\) for all connected subgroups \(H\) of maximal rank.
+In particular -- and this is historically the case of most interest -- all higher Tor-groups \(\Tor_i^{\Rep G}(\Rep H,\ZZ)\) vanish for connected subgroups \(H\) of maximal rank, which immediately implies that a certain spectral sequence of Hodgkin computing the complex K-theory of the homogeneous space \(G/H\) collapses (see \Cref{sec:K} for details).
+This case corresponds to the special case of \Cref{thm:Tor-of-pairs-simplified} when \(H_1\) is of maximal rank and \(H_2\) is trivial, and it is in this sense that \Cref{thm:Tor-of-pairs-simplified} is an extension.

 \begin{@empty} {\mathrm{B}}

 The motivating result of Singhof can be stated as follows: \begin{thm*}[Singhof {\cite[Proposition~(6.4)]{Singhof:DCM}}]